KanashiiDev/discord-music-rpc/readme.md

   title: "Example", // Display title
   homepage: "https://example.com/homepage", // The page the user will be redirected to when they click on the parser image in the pop-up window (optional)
   urlPatterns: [/.*/], // Only run on specific paths (Regex)
-  authors: [""], // Contributors GitHub names for the code to be displayed in the parser's settings (optional)
+  authors: [""], // Contributors names for the code to be displayed in the parser's settings (optional)
+  authorsLinks: [""], // Contributors links (optional)
+  description: "", // Short description of the parser (optional)

   fn: function () {
     // To use custom settings in your parser (checkbox, text, or select), include useSetting in the parser function parameters: async function ({ useSetting })